cw222kq/ExjobbOOP/README.md

 A working version of the simulation written with OOP.

-The DOD-version of the simulation: <a href="https://github.com/cw222kq/DOTSSpawnCube"> simultion written with DOD </a>
+The DOD-version of the simulation: <a href="https://github.com/cw222kq/DOTSSpawnCube"> The same simulation written with DOD </a>